What is Straight Line Depreciation?

 • The method’s simplicity and consistent application make it an attractive choice for depreciation.

-• It applies to a wide range of fixed assets, particularly when their diminishing value is attributed to elapsing time.
+• It applies to many depreciating assets, particularly when their diminishing value is attributed to elapsing time.

-• The straightforward amortisation schedules offered by straight-line depreciation minimise the complexity of administrative paperwork.
+• The straightforward amortisation schedules offered by straight line depreciation minimises administrative paperwork’s complexity.

 Cons:

-• Depreciation of certain assets may be more accurately calculated based on factors such as output, input, or utilisation.
+• Certain assets’ depreciation may be more accurately calculated based on factors such as output, input, or utilisation.

 • Certain assets, such as technological devices and vehicles, may undergo faster obsolescence, especially in their initial years of use.